techascent/tech.ml.dataset/docs/walkthrough.md

 Brand new.
 Experimental.  all that stuff.

-Support for reading datetime types and manpulating them.
+Support for reading datetime types and manipulating them.
 Please checkout the `tech.datatype` [datetime documentation](https://github.com/techascent/tech.datatype/blob/master/docs/datetime.md) for using this feature.